harshalDharpure/vlm-road-crash/EVIDENCE_CONDITIONED_FORECASTING_PROPOSAL.md

 - double-annotate at least 150 pairs;
 - lock at least 100 pairs for final evaluation;
 - evaluate on an independently sourced accident dataset;
-- for a NeurIPS-oriented general claim, add one non-driving rare-event domain.

 ### 7.3 Matched controls versus counterfactuals